geotrev/undernet/app/docs/modals.md

 Try to keep the modal dialog as high in the document tree as possible.
 While the dialog is styled in a way to make it mostly capable of being nested in divs or other wrappers, doing so comes with a risk of interfering with the fullscreen effect of the dialog.

 Worth noting: there can only be one modal open at a time.
-Stacking modals are not supported.
+Stacked modals are not supported.

 ## Basic Modal